Skip to content

 Payment Service Providers (PSPs)

-Time is of the essence in today’s fast-paced world.
-Onboarding business clients or partners is no exception, especially for large businesses who want to do so at scale.
-Using a computer-powered API to instantly pull business information from SoS portals helps companies verify businesses faster than if they looked up this information manually.
+When onboarding business clients at scale, manual reviews of every business is not sustainable.
+Using an SOSAPI to instantly pull business information from the Secretary of State portals helps companies verify businesses faster than if they looked up this information manually.

 Besides being time-consuming, looking up business information manually increases the risk of human-caused mistakes.
 A compliance team member may accidentally input or copy information incorrectly, or even not be able to find a piece of critical information altogether.
 An API, if set up correctly, will be able to find and retrieve the precise information you’re looking for.
 It may also be able to deal with errors in data input (like typos or alternate spellings).